JosephStocks/roberthalf-scraper/README.md

 1.  **Ensure Prerequisites:**
     *   Make sure the installation steps (cloning, dependencies, Playwright browsers, `.env` file) are complete.
-    *   The systemd units assume the script and its dependencies are runnable from the project's root directory (`/home/jstocks/PROJECTS/scrape-roberthalf` in the service file - adjust if your path differs).
+    *   The systemd units assume the script and its dependencies are runnable from the project's root directory (`/home/jstocks/PROJECTS/scrape-roberthalf` in the service file - **adjust this path if yours differs**).
+    *   The service file uses `uv run`.
+Ensure `uv` is installed and accessible, or modify the `ExecStart` line to use `python` directly if preferred.
-    *   Your user must be allowed to run long-running services (this is usually enabled by default).
-Check with `loginctl show-user $USER | grep Linger` - if it's `no`, run `loginctl enable-linger $USER`).
+    *   Your user must be allowed to run long-running services (check with `loginctl show-user $USER | grep Linger` - if `no`, run `loginctl enable-linger $USER`).

 2.  **Run the Installation Script:**
     This script copies the unit files to the correct user directory (`~/.config/systemd/user/`), reloads the systemd user daemon, and enables/starts the timer.